Lamo2real/anime_analytics_part_2/README.md

 # anime_analytics_part_2
-this project is concluded of ETL from S3 to AWS Glue and loaded into Redshift
+this project is concluded of ETL from S3 to AWS Glue and loaded into Snowflake

 ```bash